French Lavender Field

 Botanical Name: Lavandula x intermedia ‘Super’

-Hi!
 I’m Super and I think my name speaks for itself.
 I’m bigger than Grosso and I smell sweeter.
-My flowers aren’t as dark as the other intermedia, but I think that makes me appear trendier and wiser.
+My flowers aren’t as dark as the other intermedia, but I think that makes me appear majestic and wise.
 I can grow up to 4’ wide by 4’ tall.
-I’m a fast grower and I can read your thoughts.
-But don’t worry, I’m a great listener and good at keeping secrets.
+I’m a fast grower and I my flowers have extra long stems.
+I’m a great listener and good at keeping secrets.
 I can also make a lot of essential oil if I’m in the right mindset.

 Botanical Name: Lavandula x intermedia ‘Gros Bleu’